Agave Lophantha [A-GAH-vee Low-FAN-tha] is an evergreen succulent belonging to the Asparagaceae family (formerly Agavaceae).

 Soil & Transplanting

-This plant needs well-drained soil with loamy texture, loaded with nutrients.
+This plant needs well-drained soil with a loamy texture, loaded with nutrients.

 Sandy succulent potting soil mix is recommended.
 The suitable pH level is between 7 and 8.